-Basically, a tote trifecta bet is choosing the 3 placing horses in order.
-That sounds a lot easier than it actually is.
-It’s actually incredibly difficult and with most things in life, the harder the task, the sweeter the reward and the dividends for such a bet is grand.
+Now, that sounds a lot easier than it actually is.
+It is, in fact, an incredibly difficult bet but (as with most things in life) the harder the task, the sweeter the reward and therefore the returns for such a bet is very good.

-- It’s a harsh win or lose bet
+- It’s essentially a win or lose or bet

 - You can’t rely on an unnamed favourite

 - You have to bet at least £2